 - Click this link to check out bidirectional microphones at B&H Photo/Video

-To learn more about the cardioid polar pattern, check out my article What Is A Bidirectional/Figure-8 Microphone?
+To learn more about the bidirectional polar pattern, check out my article What Is A Bidirectional/Figure-8 Microphone?
 (With Mic Examples).

 A microphone with an omnidirectional polar pattern, in theory, is equally sensitive to sound in all directions.
 It is the polar pattern of the pressure principle, whereby only one side of the microphone diaphragm is exposed to sound waves.

 In general, omnidirectional mics yield the most natural sound of all microphone polar patterns.
 They're often chosen as room mics and on single sources in iso-booths because of this natural sound.

 Omnidirectional microphones do not exhibit the proximity effect because of the pressure principle (where only one side of the diaphragm is exposed to sound).
 This is part of what makes them sound more natural, especially in close-miking applications.
 This factor (or lack thereof) also plays a role in omni mics sounding more natural in windy output environments while also helping to reduce handling noise.

 Many lavalier microphones are omnidirectional.
 This all-direction pickup pattern is ideal for these on-person mics when it comes to capturing a consistent and natural sound.
 Similarly, many conference mics utilize omnidirectional capsules to capture sound equally around the room.

 Omni microphones are less than ideal in sound reinforcement applications since they pick up sound from all directions, making them more prone to feedback.
 They are also avoided in noisy locations where close-miking and source isolation are necessary.

 - Click this link to check out omnidirectional microphones at Sweetwater

 - Click this link to check out omnidirectional microphones at B&H Photo/Video